gonuit/flutter_restui/README.md

       ///
       /// [Query] widget will call [builder] every time when [Listenable] returned from
       /// [updaterBuilder] will notify his listeners.
-      ///
-      /// TIP:
-      /// You can use [NotifierApiStore] class to create your own [ApiStore]  with [ChangeNotifier].
-      /// After that you are able to retrieve this store and update widget by calling [builder]
-      /// method every time it will notify listeners.
       updaterBuilder: (BuildContext context, Api api) =>
           api.storage.getFirstLinkOfType<AuthNotifierLink>(),